aclark4life/parse2plone/README.txt

 ``charm`` relies on the "run" argument of scripts created by `plone.recipe.zope2instance`_ to mount and modify the Plone database.

-``charm`` development will cease upon release of charm 1.0, when the author will pursue a ``collective.transmogrifier``-based approach.

 Getting started
 ---------------